KyloRem/project-camino/README.md

 # Project Camino

-A detection-as-code repository demonstrating security detection engineering best practices.
+Project Camino, detection-as-code repository demonstrating security detection engineering best practices.
 Built following Datadog's detection-as-code patterns with a structured 5-phase detection development lifecycle.

+Fun Fact: The name of this project is an homage to The Band Camino, a favorite music group of the developer.
+Their album "NeverAlways" was streamed for many hours during development.

 ![project camino logo](assets/projectCaminoLogo.png)